Recover Lost Wages, Property Damages, and Medical Fees.

 Arash Law Practice Area Border/Divider

 California’s Contra Costa County lies on the eastern shore of San Francisco Bay.
-Contra Costa’s population was 1,165,927 as of the 2020 United States Census.
-It is largely suburban and is located in the northern portion of the East Bay region of the San Francisco Bay Area.
-The County’s name alludes to its location on the other side of the bay from San Francisco.
+It is largely suburban with a population of over a million.
+The county’s name alludes to its location on the other side of the bay from San Francisco.

 Trucking Accident